 - 1. Adjuster hub

 - 2. Clamping bolt

 - 4. Using the suspension adjustment tool provided, turn the ring 1/4 turn at a time then rotate the driven pulley to properly set the drive belt between the pulley sheaves.

 1. Suspension adjustment tool

 NOTE: The adjustment ring has left hand treads.

-Repeat step 4 until the cord of drive belt is just hidden by the driven pulley edge.
+Repeat step 4 until the lowest portion of the cogs on the external surface of drive belt is even with the driven pulley edge.